cleterrier/pypline/README.md

 ## Using pypline
 ### Editing the main pypline file
-Open run_pipeline.py with a code editor,check and edit all paths and options
+Open run_pipeline.py with a code editor, check and edit the paths and options.

 ### Running pypline:
+In the Miniforge prompt:
 ```
 python run_pipeline.py
 ```